 But if the breeder says “What health problems? ours have none.”

 That would be the time to excuse your self and not come back.
 The breeder is lying no dog breed has escaped the ravages of health problems.

-Rottweiler Golden Retriever Mix needs lots of brushing because of their mid-range coats, so instead of brushing them once every week.
+Rottweiler Golden Retriever Mix needs lots of brushing because of its mid-long hair.
+So instead of brushing them once every week.

-I’d say every two days and even then that’s not when its autumn or spring so they would need to be brushed every day during those months.
-During those changing of coats, I’m going to advise you keep your vacuum out and ready to get all that loose hair that floats about on the currents.
+I’d would say you should brush them twice a week and even then that’s not when its autumn or spring.
+So they would need to be brushed every day during those months.
+During the changing of summer to winter coats or vice versa you will differently need the vacuum during those times.

-Their nails need to trimmed every so often so that they don’t split and crack leading to deadly infections, make sure to clean the ears whenever you wash your dog.
+Their nails need to be trimmed every so often so that they don’t split and crack leading to a deadly infection.
+Make sure to clean the ears whenever you wash your dog.
 His teeth are also very important so brushing them should be every two weeks.